Windsurf-Samples/windsurf-walkthrough/script/cascade.md

 - Note how Cascade uses multiple tool invocations to reason and then make edits across mutliple files

 ### Explaining errors
-Naviate to `contact-form-app/frontend/tsconfig.json` and edit the first line to the following:
+Navigate to `contact-form-app/frontend/tsconfig.json` and edit the first line to the following:

 ## Flow-awareness and Context-awarness